-Stourm's research has been published in Journal of Marketing Research and International Journal of Research in Marketing, and has earned prestigious recognitions: her publication “Stockpiling Points in Linear Loyalty Programs” was the winner of AMA's 2016 Donald R. Lehmann Award for “outstanding dissertation-based article published in Journal of Marketing Research ”, was named Finalist for the 2015 Paul E. Green Award, and is currently Finalist for the 2020 Weitz-Winer-O'Dell Award for "the article in the Journal of Marketing Research that has made the most significant long-term contribution to marketing theory, methodology, and/or practice".
-She has also received honorable mentions for the AMA Mathew Joseph Emerging Scholar Award (2015) and the MSI Alden G. Clayton Doctoral Dissertation Proposal Award (2015), and her other work in progress has also been selected as Finalist for the MSI 2018-2020 Research Priorities Working Paper Competition.
+Her research has earned prestigious recognitions: she won AMA's 2016 Donald R. Lehmann Award for “outstanding dissertation-based article published in Journal of Marketing Research ”, and was finalist for the 2015 Paul E. Green Award and for the 2020 Weitz-Winer-O'Dell Award for "the article in the Journal of Marketing Research that has made the most significant long-term contribution to marketing theory, methodology, and/or practice".
+Her research was also selected as finalist for the Marketing Science Institute 2018-2020 Research Priorities Working Paper Competition.
+Her work on the intersection of marketing analytics in loyalty programs with privacy, sustainability and inequality was selected to be published from the selective 11th Triennial Choice Symposium in 2019.

 CV of Valeria Stourm